đ1.3: CSS Foundations

 The first important concept that you need to understand to be successful in CSS is the box model.
 It isnât complicated, but skipping over it now would cause you much frustration down the line.

-Every single thing on a webpage is a rectangular box.
+đ˛ Every single thing on a webpage is a rectangular box.
 These boxes can have other boxes in them and can sit alongside one another.
-You can get a rough idea of how this works by applying an outline to every element on the page like this:
+You can get a rough idea of how this works by applying an outline to every element, using the universal selector *

 * {